MassResistance

-MassResistance is a group that promotes anti-LGBT and socially conservative positions.
+MassResistance is an American organization that promotes anti-LGBT and socially conservative positions.
 The group is designated an anti-LGBT hate group by the Southern Poverty Law Center, in part for claims linking LGBT people with pedophilia and zoophilia, and claims that suicide prevention programs aimed at gay youth were created by homosexual activists to normalize and "lure" children into homosexuality.

-MassResistance says it "provides the information and guidance people need to confront assaults on the traditional family, school children, and the moral foundation of society".
-The groups activism takes several forms, including promoting its views via its website, blog, email, lobbying, and voters' guides.
+The group's activism takes several forms, including promoting its views via its website, blog, email, lobbying, and voters' guides.
 It has also provided support for anti-gay activism in foreign countries such as Taiwan and Australia.

 MassResistance was founded by Brian Camenker in 1995 as the Parents' Rights Coalition, and in 2003 it changed its name to Article 8 Alliance.
 It adopted its current name, MassResistance, in 2006.

 History

 Brian Camenker, a conservative activist in Massachusetts, founded Parents' Rights Coalition in 1995.
 The name was changed to Article 8 Alliance in 2003 and then to its current name, MassResistance, in 2006.
 The organization is based in Waltham, Massachusetts.
-Camenker, a resident of Newton, Massachusetts, has also participated in local politics and was the president of the Newton Taxpayers Association.

 Origins

 Camenker's vocal opposition to "the homosexual agenda" began in 1992, when his neighbor showed him a teaching guide that contained what he characterized as "disgusting descriptions of gay sex".
 Camenker was one of several parents who expressed concern to the Newton school committee about a pamphlet provided to teachers for use as background material at Newton's Day Junior High School.
 The pamphlet listed graphic tips on subjects including safe sex for lesbians.
 A short while later, Camenker founded a conservative organization, Newton Citizens for Public Education (NCPE), which opposed a controversial ninth-grade sex education program in Newton.
-Camenker was accused by state Board of Education chairman, Martin Kaplan, of having ties with Christian right organizations.
+Camenker was accused by Massachusetts Board of Education chairman Martin Kaplan of having ties with Christian right organizations.
 Following a vote by the Board of Education that recommended support groups for LGBT students, Camenker expressed concern about harassment of gay students, but stated that direction being taken would "cause more acrimony rather than less".
 He added, "People should view gays as friends, as Americans, rather than as someone who's different than them".